-Our modern lives are guided to a great extent by digital technology.
-We are surrounded by screens, notifications pop up at all times, and we learn about the important events—both personal and on a global scale—through social media.
+Digital technology guides modern life to a great extent.
+Screens are everywhere, notifications pop up nonstop, and social media announces the important events—both personal and on a global scale.

 There’s no denying that technology is convenient – indeed that is the whole point of it.
-It is far easier to keep in touch, to plan things ahead, and to multitask with its help.
-But this almost complete reliance on technology is also introducing changes to your brain and body functions.
+It is far easier to keep in touch, to plan things, and multitask.
+But this reliance on technology is also changing the way your brain and body functions.

-This negative aspect of technology is the reason Digital Detox has become such a buzzword in recent times.
-But what is it, and how can you use it to your advantage?
-Read on!
+This negative aspect of technology is the reason digital detox has become such a buzzword in recent times.
+But what is it?
+And how can you use it to your advantage?

 What is Digital Detox?

 Digital detox typically means some form of abstinence from technology and technological devices.
 In the same way you might follow a certain diet to minimize the harm done to your body by bad food habits, digital detox does the same for your brain.
 The truth is, technology is likely an inevitable part of your life.
 Even if you can’t completely discard it, you can work to minimize the harmful effects it has on you.
 Digital detox is incorporating a planned tech-abstinence into your routine.

 Digital detox isn’t easy.
 Technology has an addictive effect on most people who use it.
 It’s also common to rely on it for a lot of very important things.
 The combination of those two elements can create anxiety.
 So the temptation to fall back into old habits during a detox period can be strong.
 Here are a few ways you can plan your detox while managing these temptations.

 One of the best ways to do a digital detox is complete abstinence for a period or time.
 But that might create problems for your usual routine.
 That’s why vacations are a great way to incorporate tech-abstinence.
 Choose a location that has little or no connectivity.
 This forces you to go without—even when you are tempted.